 - Then it comes back during the truly epic battle of the final mission.
 Rebel reinforcements arrive to take the pressure off your fleet and start driving a hole through the Emperor's defenses, sacrificing themselves while giving you the chance to strike back For Great Justice.
 Hell yes.

 - In Metal Gear Solid 3: Snake Eater, the final boss fight takes place in a field of white flowers and has a 10 minute time limit.
 If you have not defeated your opponent by that point, you both get killed in an air strike.
-The fight starts with no music at all, but after 5 limit an instrumental version of the games main theme, which you have heard several times at that point, starts playing and you know that if you don't have won by the final note, you'll be dead.
+The fight starts with no music at all, but after 5 minutes an instrumental version of the games main theme, which you have heard several times at that point, starts playing and you know that if you haven't won by the final note, you'll be dead.

 - An orchestral version of Beyond The Bounds plays during an epic air siege in Zone of the Enders: The Second Runner.